Meet the Children’s Advocacy Team

 Leanne Biltz, Assistant Director

-Leanne Biltz joined the CAC in 2022, bringing over a decade of experience in victim advocacy.
+Leanne joined the CAC in 2022, bringing over a decade of experience in victim advocacy.
 She began her work with survivors of crime in the field of community corrections after earning her Bachelor’s degree from Kent State University in 2011.
 Leanne’s background includes program development, public speaking, marketing and fundraising, leadership, trauma-informed care, and providing direct services as a victim advocate.
 Her extensive experience and commitment to empowering survivors make her an integral part of the CAC team.

 Jessica Hoskin